MSN Program Information

 MSN Accreditation Status

-The MSN program holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037.
+The University of Arkansas at Monticello Master's Degree in Nursing Program (delivered via distance education) holds initial accreditation from the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, Washington, DC 20037.
 202-909-2487.
-Holding pre-accreditation status does not guarantee that initial accreditation by NLN CNEA will be received.